The Importance Of Living Wills

 - Addresses issues that are unique to same-sex couples, if applicable

 Everyone’s situation is different.
-Make sure you have an estate plan that meets your needs and your family’s needs.
+Make sure you have an estate plan that meets your and your family’s needs.